MileHacker Logo

 • Unique Local Transport: Skiathos does not have cable cars, funiculars, or other unique mechanical systems.

 • Accessibility Services: Infrastructure for mobility challenges is limited.
-Skiathos Town has uneven cobbled streets and many steps.
+Skiathos Town has uneven cobblestone roads and a lot of steps.
 Buses are not easily accessible for wheelchairs.

 • Accessible Accommodations: Some newer hotels may have accessible rooms.
 Research specific options.